SimiVoid/simivoid.github.io/index.md

 # About me

-I'm 18 years old programmer.
-I know a few programming languages, such as: C++, C#.
-In C# I'm using primarily WPF, WinForms.
+I'm 18 years old programmer and I have learnt programming for 6 years.
+Primaly I use C++ and C# but I know more programming languagues.

 [GitHub](https://github.com/SimiVoid)